AcademySoftwareFoundation/MaterialX/README.md

 The MaterialX repository consists of the following folders:

+- [documents](documents) - MaterialX documentation, including the specification and developer guide.
+- [libraries](libraries) - The standard data libraries for MaterialX, including definitions for the standard and physically-based-shading nodes.
+- [python](python) - Support modules and example scripts for MaterialX Python.
+- [resources](resources) - Resources for rendering MaterialX content, including example materials, images, and geometry.
 - [source](source) - Cross-platform C++ libraries for MaterialX with Python bindings.
-- [python](python) - Support modules for MaterialX Python.
-- [documents](documents) - MaterialX documentation, including its specification and developer guides.
-- [libraries](libraries) - The standard data libraries for MaterialX, including the definitions of its pattern and shader nodes.
-- [resources](resources) - Resources for rendering MaterialX content, including example materials, images, and geometry.

 ### MaterialX Viewer